-Born on October 26, 1947, in Houston, Texas, Jaclyn Smith worked as a model for the Breck hair product line before landing a role she’d become famous for -- Kelly Garrett on the hit TV series Charlie’s Angels.
-Smith starred on all five seasons of the show and went on to do television and film work.
-In conjunction with K-Mart, she has also launched her own clothing and bed and bath line.
+Born on October 26, 1945, in Houston, Texas, Jaclyn Smith worked as a model for Breck Shampoo before landing the role she would become famous for—playing Kelly Garrett on the hit TV series Charlie’s Angels.
+Smith starred on all five seasons of the show and went on to do much more television and film work.
+In conjunction with Kmart, she has also launched her own clothing and bed-and-bath line.

-In the early 1970s, Smith performed in regional theater productions of West Side Story, Gentlemen Prefer Blondes and Bye Bye Birdie.
-In 1976, she landed the role for which she became famous -- that of showgirl-turned-private investigator Kelly Garrett on the glossy TV series Charlie's Angels, opposite Cheryl Ladd, Farrah Fawcett and John Forsythe.
-In her role as the cool and composed Angel, Smith remained on the show until its last broadcast in 1981.
+More modeling and acting work followed, including roles on such popular television series as Switch, McCloud and The Love Boat.
+But it was in 1976 that Smith would land the part for which she remains best known—playing police-department-bureaucrat-turned-private-investigator Kelly Garrett on the glossy TV series Charlie's Angels, appearing opposite Cheryl Ladd, Farrah Fawcett and John Forsythe.
+In her role as the cool and composed Angel, Smith remained on the wildly popular show for all five seasons, until its last broadcast in 1981

-During the 1989-'90 TV season, Smith played the recurring role of Christine Cromwell in a handful of well-received mysteries, which were featured on The ABC Saturday Mystery rotating series.
-Smith's popularity was confirmed, later that year, when she was listed among People magazine's "Fifty Most Beautiful People."
+Smith ushered in the 1990s by appearing in the recurring role of Christine Cromwell in a handful of well-received mysteries that were featured on The ABC Saturday Mystery rotating series during its 1989–90 season.
+Her ongoing popularity was further highlighted when she was listed among People magazine's 1990 list of the "Fifty Most Beautiful People in the World."

 From then until the present, Smith has continued to star in made-for-TV movies, including In the Arms of a Killer (1992), Family Album (1994), Navigating the Heart (2000) and Ordinary Miracles.
 She has also made appearances on such hit television series as The District (2002–2004), Law & Order: Special Victims Unit (in 2010) and CSI (in 2012).